hawkinsw/DailyPL/variables-types-intro.md

 ### Implicit

 If we are following best practices and always initializing our variables, then we are already giving the compiler an example of one of the valid values of a particular type to assign to a variable.
-Why do we need to repeat ourselves to the language (either the compiler or the interpreter).
+If that initial value can be a member of the set of valid values of only one of the language's types, why do we need to repeat ourselves to the language (either the compiler or the interpreter)?

 #### Inference
 In some implicitly typed programming languages, the types are _inferred_ from the code and we don't have to repeat ourselves!
 Consider this snippet of Go: